-By the way, do you want expert help with writing your resume?
-Consider using our:
+Do you want expert help with writing your resume?
+Consider using my:

 - Recommended free resume builder, if you’re on a budget.